5 top car maintenance shockers you probably never thought about

 This leads to other problems, which are more immediately apparent—such as excessive brake and tire wear.
 Once the suspension becomes too soft, it is no longer able to keep the car balanced properly.
 The suspension isn’t just there to give a vehicle’s occupants a comfortable drive.
 In the same way that a good muscle tone protects a human body’s joints from jarring and impacts, the shock absorbers are designed to hold the vehicle in a way that protects its workings from damage.

-Again, the cost of repairing this damage can be high.
+The cost of repairing this damage can be high.
 On a luxury European car it could be $2000–4,000 for the suspension alone.
 We discuss brakes and tires in the following two examples.

 Driving over speed bumps too fast—or even just drive too fast along bumpy roads—can shorten the life of your suspension to about 4 years.